|

 - A-F

-Refreshment facilities must be provided in each segregated area of the ground.
+Refreshment facilities must be provided in each separate area of the ground, (F: or in an adjacent clubhouse).
 These facilities may be of a temporary or mobile type.

 - G